Tuesday 16 October 2012

 The city tour first took me to Hallgrimskirkja Cathedral which dominates the city skyline.
 This Lutheran Church is made of concrete in order to withstand earthquakes, in fact much of the city buildings are concrete for this reason which explains why there are not many tall buildings.
 The church has a 5,000 pipe organ which looked amazing and I would love to hear play.
 Lutheran Faith began dominate after last Catholic bishop was beheaded.

-We then moved onto the Old Harbour which gave a good view of the city and the coast guard ships Iceland can no longer afford to operate due to financial crisis.
+We then moved onto the Old Harbour which gave a good view of the city and the coast guard ships Iceland can no longer afford to operate due to the global financial crisis.
 This was followed by a visit to the Pearl, an geothermal station now also used as an observation and dinning place.
 All of Reykjavik’s hot water is from geothermal sources which is why the local water smells of sulphur.

 The final stop was a visit to Ásmundur Sveinsson’s Museum.
 Asmundur was an Icelandic sculptor and his work is on display in the gardens of the museum, his old workspace.
 Icelandic artist are more into sculptures than paintings I was informed.